Eugena Washington: Playboy

 Washington was the Playboy Playmate of the Month for December 2015 and Playmate of the Year 2016.
 She was the third African American to be so named.
 She was the first Playmate of the Year after Playboy eliminated its centerfold.
 In May, 2016, she was the last Playmate of the Year to be announced by Hugh Hefner at the Playboy Mansion.

 Playboy published a new centerfold spread of Washington in 2020.
 She said that she hoped that the photos would inspire other women to feel more confident about their bodies, not shame.

 Acting

 Washington had a recurring role on The Bold and the Beautiful and appeared in The Perfect Match (2016).
+She played Detective Nicole Miller alongside Gary Leroi Gray in the 2021 TV-series Trace.